chakrabar/chakrabar.github.io/_posts/2017-11-06-comparison-of-serializations-in-dotnet.md

 3. [Binary Formatter](https://msdn.microsoft.com/en-us/library/system.runtime.serialization.formatters.binary.binaryformatter(v=vs.110).aspx)
 4. [Protocol Buffers](https://developers.google.com/protocol-buffers/)

 Please note this is the default compression ratio used in **.Net [SharpZipLib](https://icsharpcode.github.io/SharpZipLib/)**.
 The compression factor can be changed and the size/performance will based vary on that.
+Here, I have not included the real data, but for understanding - it was a big fat C# object with thousands of properties/collections with more nested data in multiple levels.

 | |Size of data(KB)|Serialization time(ms)|Zipped file size(KB)|Compression time(ms)|